atomisthq/docs/docs/capabilities.md

 important ways:

--   Linking related events from source code repositories, continuous integration, testing, and runtime environments, presenting them in a unified manner to appropriate team members to greatly reduce context-switching costs and incident time-to-resolution.
+-   Linking related events from source code repositories, continuous integration, testing, and runtime environments.
+Presenting them in a unified manner to appropriate team members for greatly reduced context-switching costs and incident time-to-resolution.
 -   Managing a service life cycle, from commits to CI builds to deployments to alerts to corrective action
 -   Automating common tasks in software development and operation, for example:
-    -   Using Rug editors to modify code in a consistent mannger across many repositories
+    -   Using Rug editors to modify code in a consistent manner across many repositories
     -   Ensuring a project conforms with your standards using a Rug reviewer